Tourism and Hospitality Student Work Placement Program

 International students do NOT qualify for the Student Work Placement Program.

-A wide range of placements are available at employers representing all facets of the visitor economy: accommodations, food and beverage services, culinary, recreation, entertainment, culture, events, transportation, travel services, and more.
+A wide range of placements are available at employers representing all facets of the visitor economy: accommodations, food and beverage services, recreation and entertainment, transportation, and travel services.
+This includes positions related to events, concerts, meetings and conventions, museums, galleries, cultural and heritage sites, destination marketing, and more.

 Opportunities are available right across Canada, from large urban centres to remote visitor destinations.